5 Simple Actions That Help Protect Your Account Against Fraud

 Watch this video to learn how to set up an account alert.

-Traveling this summer?
+Traveling soon?
 Don't forget to create a travel notification on your account.
 This allows our fraud team to protect you even when we see debit card transactions outside of your usual location.
 It can also prevent your account from being unnecessarily flagged for suspicious activity.

 Watch this video to learn how to activate a travel notification on your account in less than one minute.